 - Copyright issues – Torrenting and streaming media from third-party sources can come with some risk in the form of copyright issues.
 A VPN will anonymize your IP address and help keep you safe.

-I have tested all of the popular VPN services and the results can really vary.
+We’ve tested all of the popular VPN services and the results can really vary.
 Below are our current recommendations that are private, secure, fast, and reliable on many platforms.

 We have other recommendations and providers in our guide on the best VPN services.